l6p/l6p.github.io/UsingLollipop/UsingCustomizedTestData.md

 }
 ```

-In the above example `SleepSeconds` is a custom field defined in the context.
+In the above example `SleepSeconds` is a custom field defined in the **Context**.
-When creating a test, the system prompts the user to assign a value to the field,
+When creating a test, the system prompts the user to assign a value to this field,
 which currently only supports `int`, `string` and `float`.

 <style>